shsagir/play-area-sync/docs/install-laravel-4-pro.md

 ## Get ready

-We assume you've already created an [App](/app) with fortrabbit.
-You should also have a [PHP development environment](/local-development) running on your local machine.
-You also need a local [Laravel](http://laravel.com/docs/4.2/installation) installation.
+Please make sure to have followed our [get ready guide](/get-ready) before starting here.
+You will also need a local Laravel installation.

 ## Install